-This will be a state to watch over the next few years as it could become one of the biggest sports betting markets in the United States.
+This will be a state to watch over the next few years as it could become one of the biggest online sportsbook markets in the United States.

-Since Texas is not home to any commercial casinos, lawmakers will have to get creative when looking to approve TX sports betting.
+Since Texas is not home to any commercial casinos, lawmakers will have to get creative when looking to approve TX sportsbooks.
 One option would be to allow the professional sports teams in the state to apply for a license to offer retail betting at their home stadiums or venues.

 There are some horse racing tracks in Texas, and these properties could also be allowed to accept wagers at their location.
 Retail sports betting won’t dominate the market, but it needs to be offered as an option.

 Another debate is on how to allow TX online sports betting.
 Online sportsbook operators would be lining up for a chance to launch in such a big market, but lawmakers are still in the preliminary stages of talking about TX online sports betting.